Brownsville affair: Outcome

 When soldiers of the 25th Infantry were pressured to name who fired the shots, they insisted that they had no idea who had committed the crime.
 Captain Bill McDonald of the Texas Rangers investigated 12 enlisted men and tried to tie the case to them.
 The local county court did not return any indictments based on his investigation, but residents kept up complaints about the black soldiers of the 25th.

-At the recommendation of the Army's Inspector General, President Theodore Roosevelt ordered 167 of the black troops to be dishonorably discharged because of their "conspiracy of silence".
+At the recommendation of the Army's Inspector General Ernest Garlington, President Theodore Roosevelt ordered 167 of the black troops to be discharged without honor because of their "conspiracy of silence".
 Although some accounts have claimed that six of the troops were Medal of Honor recipients, historian Frank N. Schubert showed that none were.
 Fourteen of the men were later reinstated into the army.
-The dishonorable discharge prevented the 153 other men from ever working in a military or civil service capacity.
-Some of the black soldiers had been in the U.S. Army for more than 20 years, while others were extremely close to retirement with pensions, which they lost as a result.
+The order of discharge without honor, distinct from a "dishonorable discharge" handed down by a general court-martial, deprived the soldiers from their right to retire on three-fourths pay.

 The prominent African-American educator and activist, Booker T. Washington, president of Tuskegee Institute, got involved in the case.
 He asked President Roosevelt to reconsider his decision in the affair.
 Roosevelt dismissed Washington's plea and allowed his decision to stand.

 Major Penrose was subject to a court martial for "neglect of duty, to the prejudice of good order and military discipline"; McDonald accusing him of trying to shield his soldiers from prosecution.
-During the trial, which lasted from February 4 to March 23, 1907 Penrose called McDonald a "contemptible coward".
+During the trial, which lasted from February 4 to March 23, 1907, Penrose called McDonald a "contemptible coward".
 Penrose was acquitted of the charge.